Indian Ballistic Missile Defence Programme: Prithvi Air Defence (PAD)

 The PADE (Prithvi Air Defence Exercise) was conducted in November 2006 in which a PAD missile successfully intercepted a modified Prithvi-II Missile at an altitude of 50 km.
 The Prithvi-II ballistic missile was modified successfully to mimic the trajectory of M-11 missiles.

-DRDO plans to test the anti-ballistic shield against missiles with a range of 3000 km.
-The test will be conducted with a modified Prithvi missile launched from a naval ship and the anti-ballistic missile launched from Wheeler Island.
+The DRDO plans to test the anti-ballistic shield against missiles with a range of 3000 km.
+The test will be conducted with a modified Prithvi missile launched from a naval ship and the anti-ballistic missile launched from Abdul Kalam Island.
 The interception of the target missile will take place at approximately 80 km altitude.

 On 6 March 2009 the DRDO carried out a second successful test of the PAD interceptor missile.
-The target used was ship launched Dhanush missile which followed the trajectory of a missile with range of a 1500 km.
+The target used was a ship launched Dhanush missile which followed the trajectory of a missile with range of a 1500 km.
 The target was tracked by Swordfish (LRTR) radar and destroyed by the PAD at 75 km altitude.

-On 6 March 2011 DRDO successfully test-fired interceptor missile from Advanced Air Defence (AAD) which destroyed a 'hostile' target ballistic missile, a modified Prithvi, at an altitude of 16 km over the Bay of Bengal.
-Advanced Air Defence (AAD) missile positioned at Wheeler Island, about 70 km across sea from Chandipur, received signals from tracking radars installed along the coastline and travelled through the sky at a speed of Mach 4.5 to destroy it.
+On 6 March 2011 DRDO successfully test-fired an interceptor missile from the Advanced Air Defence (AAD) system which destroyed a 'hostile' target ballistic missile, a modified Prithvi, at an altitude of 16 km over the Bay of Bengal.
+The Advanced Air Defence (AAD) missile positioned at Abdul Kalam Island, about 70 km across sea from Chandipur, received signals from tracking radars installed along the coastline and travelled through the sky at a speed of Mach 4.5 to destroy it.